browserengineering/book/book/visual-effects.md

 ```

 We'll also need to handle all of the other events in this
-loop---clicks, typing, and so on:
+loop---clicks, typing, and so on.
+The SDL syntax looks like this:

 ``` {.python}
 if __name__ == "__main__":